glpi-project/docdev/source/devapi/tools.rst

 php.vim
 ^^^^^^^

-A vimfile for autocompletion and highlithing in VIM.
-This one is very outaded; it should be replaced with a most recent version, or being removed.
+A vimfile for autocompletion and highlighting in VIM.
+This one is very outdated; it should be replaced with a most recent version, or being removed.